eb4i/NeuralClimb/README.md

 ## Running the program

+# Image file
 1. With XLaunch running, run `python Example.py` a prompt window should appear to select an image of choice - Look into `NeuralClimb/Hold_Detection/test_images` and select one.
 	(`compact.jpg` was kindly provided by @MPawsey and was the main image for testing!)
-2. A thresholded image in black and white appears
+2. A thresholded image in black and white appears.
-3. Click any key to load contours onto the original image
+3. Click any key to load contours onto the original image.
 4. Admire it :)

+# Video File
+1. As above with XLaunching, run `python Video.py` which runs `VideoTestTrimmed.mp4` in `NeuralClimb/Hold_Classification`.
+2. The first frame of the video appears with holds detected.
+3. Hold any key to load contours onto the video as it continues playing.

+# Running it LIVE (to be completed)

 ## Notes